 In Sweden, they were usually armed with police representatives (militias).
 In the 20th century, the M45 was widely used by the Swedish army as part of peacekeeping operations that were carried out under the auspices of the UN.
 However, the most significant stage in the career of this weapon was its use in the special operations of the CIA, which took place in China, Cambodia and Laos.
 In the US, it was used with .45 ACP caliber ammunition, not with the 9-mm cartridge, which was formally accepted for service only after the end of the Vietnam War.

-Since this weapon really liked the special forces of the army and fleet, then after Sweden imposed an embargo on the supply of weapons to the United States, Smith & Wesson simply copied the Swedish submachine gun at the request of the Navy.
+Since this weapon really liked the special forces of the army and fleet, then after Sweden imposed an embargo on arms supplies to the United States, Smith & Wesson simply copied the Swedish submachine gun at the request of the Navy.
 The American version was designated M76.
-At the same time, M76 and M45, using the same shooting magazines, had non-interchangeable parts and components.
-This decision was due to the fact that the Americans did not want to receive charges of illegally copying a submachine gun.
-M76 was produced in the United States until 1974 and in the 70s enjoyed some success among the police, in addition, he often appeared in feature films.
+At the same time, the M76 and M45, using the same firing magazines, had non-interchangeable parts and assemblies.
+This decision was due to the fact that the Americans did not want to receive charges of illegal copying of a submachine gun.
+The M76 was produced in the United States until 1974 and in the 70s enjoyed some success among the police, in addition to this, it often flashed in feature films.